-Below are some games that target both expressive (speaking) and receptive (listening) skills.
-Read below for some ideas!
+Below are games that target both expressive (speaking) and receptive (listening) skills.

-Sequencing Narrative: Retell all the steps needed for different activites in the sand such as:
+Sequencing Narrative: Retell all the steps needed for different activities in the sand such as:

 Naming: Name all the different vocabulary words that fit into the following categories:

 A solid foundation in speech and language skills in necessary for success in reading, math, social relationships, and language arts!
-For more specific speech therapy activities, read more about our practice ideas based on age and skill level.
+For more specific speech therapy activities, check out our practice ideas based on age and skill level.

-For a quick review, executive functioning is basically our personal CEO.
-Executive function skills are our abilities to plan, control impulses and emotions, multi-task, pay and shift attention, and organize.
-Our executive functioning skills will continue to develop as our frontal lobe continues to grow; however, we can start things off on the right foot!
+For a quick review, executive functioning is our personal CEO.
+Executive function skills are the abilities to plan, control impulses and emotions, multi-task, pay and shift attention, and organize.
+Executive functioning skills will continue to develop as the frontal lobe continues to grow; however, we can start things off on the right foot!

 Like I've said before, there is so much technology and SOOO much academic pressure put on little ones, social skill development is lacking these days.
 It's becoming a soap box for me.

-Social skills are really one of the MOST IMPORTANT skills we NEED to know in order to be a successful at school, jobs, and really any aspects of life.
+Social skills are one of the MOST IMPORTANT skills we NEED to know to be a successful at school, jobs, and any aspects of life.
 Social skills develop throughout our life through experiences, observation, and direct teaching.
-You can demonstrate good social skills from the start through modeling.
+You can show good social skills from the start through modeling.

-Is your child working on saying sounds better or otherwise known as "articulation therapy?"
+Is your child working on saying sounds better?
 If so, you can practice articulation skills while you play in the sand.

-Below are some words to practice while playing.
-We created sample target words for all sounds in all word positions (beginning, middle, and end).
+Below are words to practice while playing.
+I created sample target words for all sounds in all word positions (beginning, middle, and end).
 If your child is working on any of these sounds, pick a word and practice it while you play in the sand.
-Very functional and easy!
+Functional and easy!